 - All parties are advised to actively participate in Local negotiations in a good faith effort to reach agreement.
 Any disputes shall first be attempted to be resolved informally. - Should informal resolution efforts fail, the dispute resolution process must be formally initiated by the petitioner seeking resolution.
-The petitioner must send a notification to the LWDB Chair (or designee) and all parties to the MOU regarding the conflict within 10 business days. - ❖ The LWDB Chair (or designee) shall place the dispute on the agenda of a special meeting of the LWDB's Executive Committee.
+The petitioner must send a notification to the LWDB Chair (or designee) and all parties to the MOU regarding the conflict within five business days. - The LWDB Chair (or designee) shall place the dispute on the agenda of a special meeting of the LWDB's Executive Committee.
 The Executive Committee shall attempt to mediate and resolve the dispute.
-Disputes shall be resolved by a 2/3 majority consent of the Executive Committee members present. - The decision of the Executive Committee shall be final and binding unless such a decision is in contradiction of applicable State and Federal laws or regulations governing the partner agencies. - The right of appeal no longer exists when a decision is final.
-Additionally, final decisions will not be precedent-setting or binding on future conflict resolutions unless they are officially stated in this procedure. - The Executive Committee must provide a written response and dated summary of the proposed resolution to all Parties to the MOU. - The LWDB Chair (or designee) will contact the petitioner and the appropriate parties to verify that all are in agreement with the proposed resolution.
+Disputes shall be resolved by a 2/3 majority consent of the Executive Committee members present.
+This decision shall not be binding on any partner that is an agency of the Commonwealth. - The Executive Committee must provide a written response and dated summary of the proposed resolution to all Parties to the MOU. - The LWDB Chair (or designee) will contact the petitioner and the appropriate parties to verify that all are in agreement with the proposed resolution. - This MOU shall not affect the right of any party to seek all available remedies provided to it by law.